-Local Administrative Units (LAUs) 1 and 2 are European Union Statistical units which replaced the former Nomenclature of Units for Territorial Statistics (NUTS) 4 and 5 areas on 11 July 2003.
+Local administrative units (LAU), level 1 and 2 are the European Union statistical units that replaced the former Nomenclature of Territorial Units for Statistics (NUTS), level 4 and 5 areas on 11 July 2003.

 Local Authority (LA)

 Local authority (LA) is a generic term for any level of local government in the UK.
-In geographic terms LAs therefore include English counties, non-metropolitan districts, metropolitan districts, unitary authorities and London boroughs; Welsh unitary authorities; Scottish council areas; and Northern Irish district council areas.
+In geographic terms, LAs include English counties, non-metropolitan districts, metropolitan districts, unitary authorities and London boroughs; Welsh unitary authorities; Scottish council areas; and Northern Ireland district council areas.

 Local Authority District (LAD)

-Local Commissioning Groups will initially be sub-committees of the new Health and Social Care Board (HSCB) in Northern Ireland.
-They are coterminous with the five Health and Social Care Trusts (HSCTs) and are named exactly the same although the codes are different.
-The Health and Social Care Trusts provide health and social services at the primary care level.
+Local commissioning groups (LCG) were initially sub-committees of the new Health and Social Care Board (HSCB) in Northern Ireland.
+They are coterminous with the five health and social care trusts (HSCT) and are named exactly the same, although the codes are different.
+The HSCTs provide health and social services at the primary care level.

 Local Education Authority (LEA)

-Prior to 1 April 2009 Local Education Authorities (LEAs) were the bodies responsible for the local administration of state sector education services in England and Wales.
-In those parts of England that still had counties there was one LEA for each county - for example Cumbria LEA and Devon LEA etc. therwise there was one LEA in each unitary authority, metropolitan district or London borough.
-The Isles of Scilly also had its own LEA.
-The statutory duties of LEAs are now undertaken by the Director of Children's Services whose responsibilities also include Children's Social Services (CSS).
+Prior to 1 April 2009, local education authorities (LEA) were the bodies responsible for the local administration of state-sector education services in England and Wales.
+In those parts of England that still had counties, there was one LEA for each county - for example Cumbria LEA and Devon LEA.
+Otherwise there was one LEA in each unitary authority, metropolitan district or London borough.
+The Isles of Scilly also had their own LEA.
+The statutory duties of LEAs are now undertaken by the director of children's services, whose responsibilities also include Children's Social Services (CSS).
 The Children Act 2004 required every London borough, metropolitan district, top-tier local authority (county) or unitary authority in England to appoint a director of children's services.
-Additionally the Education and Inspections Act 2006 includes a clause which allows for the future renaming of Local Education Authorities as Local Authorities in all legislation, removing the anomaly of one local authority being known as a local authority, a local education authority, and a children's services authority.
+Additionally the Education and Inspections Act 2006 includes a clause that allows for the future renaming of LEAs as local authorities in all legislation, removing the anomaly of one local authority being known as an LEA and a children's services authority.

 Local Enterprise Company (LEC)

-Local Enterprise Companies (LECs) were government-funded bodies which aimed to foster local economic growth and development in Scotland.
-There were 22 LECs that cover the whole of Scotland.
-Local Enterprise Companies (LECs), were abolished in September 2007 and replaced with Enterprise Regions (ERs).
+Local enterprise companies (LEC) were government-funded bodies that aimed to foster local economic growth and development in Scotland.
+There were 22 LECs that covered the whole of Scotland.
+LECs were abolished in September 2007 and replaced with enterprise regions (ER).

 Local Government Boundary Commission for England (LGBCE)

-Local Government Boundary Commission for England (LGBCE) was established on 1 April 2010 and replaced the Boundary Committee for England.
+The Local Government Boundary Commission for England (LGBCE) was established on 1 April 2010 and replaced the Boundary Committee for England (BCE).
 The LGBCE is responsible for conducting reviews of the structure of local government, the external boundaries of local authorities and the local authority electoral arrangements in England.

 Local Government Boundary Commission for Scotland (LGBCS)